Model-Based Transfer Learning for Contextual Reinforcement Learning: Related work

-Zero-shot transfer is another commonly used technique that focuses on adapting models trained in one environment to perform effectively in unseen settings without further training \cite{kirk_survey_2023}. \citet{rezaei-shoshtari_hypernetworks_2023} utilize hypernetworks to approximate an RL algorithm as a mapping from parameterized \jhhedit{CMDP} to a family of near-optimal solutions to achieve zero-shot transfer across varying task conditions. \citet{sinapov_learning_2015} uses meta-data to learn inter-task transferability to learn the expected benefit of transfer given a source-target task pair.
+\jhedit{\textbf{Zero-shot transfer and policy reuse.}} \jhhedit{Zero-shot transfer—where models trained for one environment directly perform in new, unseen settings without additional training \cite{kirk_survey_2023}—is an important strategy in CRL settings.} \jhhedit{For solving CMDP problems, prior works attempted to utilize zero-shot transfer to solve CMDP problems by approximation on RL algorithm and hypernetworks that maps from parameterized \jhedit{CMDP} to a family of near-optimal solutions \cite{rezaei-shoshtari_hypernetworks_2023}.} \citet{sinapov_learning_2015} use meta-data to learn inter-task transferability to learn the expected benefit of transfer given a source-target task pair. \citet{bao_information-theoretic_2019} propose a metric for evaluating transferability based on information-theoretic feature representations across tasks. \jhhedit{Taken together, these approaches highlight the importance of policy reuse, where efficiently selecting or adjusting a pre-trained policy accelerates learning and improves robustness in new contexts.}

-Another popular class of techniques for robust and generalizable DRL is domain adaptation strategies.
-It is often used in making learned policies adapt to new domains with varying dynamics, observations, or rewards \cite{bengio_representation_2014}.
-For instance, \citet{xing2021domain} first learn a latent unified state representation for different domains and subsequently train DRL agents in the source domain based on that. \vjinline{However, our focus in this work centered around in-distribution generalization, whereas domain adaptation techniques are commonly used for out-of-distribution generalization. }
+\jhedit{\textbf{Source task selection.}} \jhedit{In the context of transfer learning, selecting appropriate source tasks is crucial. \citet{li_optimal_2018} proposes an optimal online method for dynamically selecting the most relevant single source policy in reinforcement learning.} Beyond RL, \citet{meiseles_source_2020} emphasizes structural alignment in time-series source models to prevent performance degradation, while \citet{poth_pre_2021} finds that selecting aligned intermediate tasks in natural language processing boosts transfer effectiveness. \jhhedit{Building upon these insights, we formulate the source task selection problem for CRL, enabling zero-shot transfer by estimating training performance online and leveraging structural generalization across context variations.}